Browse audiobooks by Elif Shafak, listen to samples and when you're ready head over to Audiobooks.com where you can get 3 FREE audiobooks on us

 Audiobook

-Penguin presents the audiobook edition of The Forty Rules of Love written by Elif Shafak, read by George Blagden.
+"Brought to you by Penguin.
+The audiobook edition of The Forty Rules of Love written by Elif Shafak, read by George Blagden.
 Ella Rubinstein has a husband, three teenage children, and a pleasant home.
 Everything that should make her confident and fulfilled.
 Yet there is an emptiness at the heart of Ella's life - an emptiness once filled by love.
-So when Ella reads a manuscript about the thirteenth-century Sufi poet Rumi and Shams of Tabriz, and his forty rules of life and love, she is shocked out of herself.
-Turning her back on her family she embarks on a journey to meet the mysterious author of this work.
-It is a quest infused with Sufi mysticism and verse, taking Ella and us into an exotic world where faith and love are heartbreakingly explored...
+So when Ella reads a manuscript about the thirteenth-century Sufi poet Rumi and his mentor Shams of Tabriz, and his forty rules of life and love, she is ready to look at her life anew.
+Compelled to embrace change, she embarks on a journey to meet the mysterious author.
+It is a quest infused with Sufi mysticism and verse, taking Ella and us into a faraway world where faith and doubt are heartbreakingly explored.
+The Forty Rules of Love is a mesmerising tale of discovery, language, truth and, of course, love itself. © Elif Shafak 2010 (P) Penguin Audio 2019"

 Elif Shafak (Author), George Blagden (Narrator)